rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

                    UI allows you to quickly filter runs based on error percentage, latency, date, or even by text content using natural language

 - RAG - Used for Augmeting prompt with specific context which will be input to LLM.
-- Chroma DB - Its vector database, stores TOGAF PDF in chunks. when query received , get the relevant documents from vector DB and insert into prompt.
+- Chroma DB - Its vector database, stores TOGAF PDF in terms of embedddings. when query received , get the relevant documents from vector DB and insert into prompt.
 Embedding model used is cohere.embed-english-v3.0

 This repo consits of 3 python files and pdf-doc folder. demo-chroma-create.py